Aims & Objectives

 The vast majority of Australians drink responsibly.
 In fact, the World Health Organisation puts Australia at the low end of the spectrum of alcohol abuse.

-Yet, despite the continuing decline in harmful drinking in Australia, high-risk consumption does still exist in some groups.
+Yet, despite the continuing decade-on-decade decline in harmful drinking in Australia, high-risk consumption does exist among some groups.
 The reasons for alcohol misuse and its associated impacts are complex.

 When it comes to violence in the community, alcohol can be a contributing or exacerbating factor, but it is not the sole or root cause.

-Nevertheless, some sectors of the anti-alcohol lobby and media would have policy-makers and the public believe that there is an alcohol crisis that requires an immediate government response to increase regulation on the industry.
-This lack of balance in the policy and public debate on alcohol can lead to knee-jerk, untargeted and ineffective regulatory responses that, ultimately, do not address the actual cause of issues within the community.
+Nevertheless, some would have policy-makers and the public believe that there is an alcohol crisis that requires an immediate government response to increase regulation on brewers and costs for consumers.
+This lack of balance in the policy and public debate can lead to knee-jerk, untargeted and ineffective responses that, ultimately, do not address the actual cause of issues within the community.

-The reputation of beer and, more broadly, the alcohol industry is the responsibility of all of those who operate within it.
+The reputation of beer and, more broadly, the alcohol sector is the responsibility of all of those who operate within it.

-The Brewers Association recognises that while many of the harms associated with alcohol are not typically beer-related, beer nonetheless makes-up a significant proportion of alcohol consumed in Australia, so there is usually a disproportionate impact on the beer industry.
+The Brewers Association of Australia recognises that while many of the harms associated with alcohol are not typically beer-related, beer nonetheless makes-up a significant proportion of alcohol consumed in Australia, so there is usually a disproportionate impact on beer producers and consumers.

 As such, the Brewers Association seeks to inform the alcohol debate to encourage a more informed, evidence-based and balanced discussion.